Aldaviva/AuthenticatorChooser/Readme.md

 .\bin\Release\net8.0-windows\win-x64\publish\AuthenticatorChooser.exe
 ```

 You can also use an IDE like [Visual Studio](https://visualstudio.microsoft.com/vs/) Community 2022 instead of the command line if you prefer.

 - Visual Studio Publishing Profiles have been broken for years unless certain other workloads (like ASP.NET Web Development) are installed, so if you can't publish from VS you'll have to use the `dotnet publish` command above.

+## Related

+### Creating new passkeys
+When you try to create a passkey in your browser, the website may force it to be stored only in the TPM or only on a security key, rather than letting you freely choose between the two destinations.
+To override the site's mandate and put yourself back in control of where your new passkey will be saved, you can install my [**Create Passkeys Anywhere** user script](https://github.com/Aldaviva/userscripts/raw/master/create-passkeys-anywhere.user.js) (requires [Tampermonkey](https://tampermonkey.net/) or a similar browser extension).
+It doesn't only run on Windows, for example it also works on Firefox for Android.

+With this script installed, you will by default always be asked whether to save each new passkey on a security key or in the TPM.
+If you want to override this behavior, you can also configure the user script by editing the `options.allowedPasskeyCreationStorage` value in the script source.
+If you change it from `anywhere` to `securityKey`, it will only allow you to save new passkeys on security keys, and if you change it to `tpm`, it will only allow them to be saved in the TPM.